Weston-super-Mare RFC

 Weston-super-Mare Rugby Football Club is an English rugby union team based in Weston-super-Mare, Somerset.
-The club runs five senior teams, including a colts and veterans side and the full range of junior teams The first XV play in Regional 2 Severn, a level six league in the English rugby union system, following their relegation from Regional 1 South West in 2024.
+The club runs five senior teams, including a colts and veterans side and the full range of junior teams The first XV play in Regional 1 South West, a level five league in the English rugby union system, following their promotion from Regional 2 South West in 2026.

 The second XV (United) play in the Tribute Somerset Premier and the third XV (Athletic) play in Tribute Somerset 2 North.

 History

 The club was formed in 1875 and played their early games on what is now a supermarket car park before moving to their present ground at Drove Road in 1880.
 The Great Depression saw people from Wales arriving in the town, played rugby for Weston and became one of the top clubs in the country at that time.
 Recently they have had a resurgence in player attendance, overall improvement in facilities and a thriving social scene which has equated to success on the field.

 Weston-super-Mare are one of two rugby clubs in the town, the other being Hornets RFC.